omederos/biggy/README.markdown

 This is just a goofy idea at this point, inspired by [NeDB](https://github.com/louischatriot/nedb) which is basically the same thing, but with Node.

 I like the idea of SQLite (a file-based relational data-store), but wouldn't it be fun to have this kind of thing for a Document database too?
 One nice thing about C# (among many) is the built-in
-LINQ stuff, another nice thing is that C# has Dynamics now too. **Biggy is simply an implementation if ICollection<T> with a JSON backing store**.
+LINQ stuff, another nice thing is that C# has Dynamics now too. **Biggy is simply an implementation of ICollection<T> with a JSON backing store**.
 I added a few helpy things in there (like events and a few other things) and this might be completely dumb but I like the idea.

 Toss LINQ and Dynamics into a bowl, sprinkle with some JSON serialization and you have Biggy: